silvtal/phyloassembly/README.md

-This repository includes the custom packages and scripts used in "Leveraging phylogenetic signal to unravel microbial community function and assembly rules" by Talavera-Marcos, Parras and Aguirre de Cárcer (https://doi.org/10.21203/rs.3.rs-2272005/v1)
+This repository includes the custom packages and scripts used in "Leveraging phylogenetic signal to unravel microbial community function and assembly rules" by Talavera-Marcos, Parras-Moltó and Aguirre de Cárcer (https://doi.org/10.21203/rs.3.rs-2272005/v1)

 The approaches used for each section of the paper are listed down below